 The Main Auditorium was occasionally used for sessions of the National Assembly (1864-1875) and the Senate (1901-1903).
 It stands for one of the most beautiful ceremonial halls in the country, and in 2018 it will host the Unifood Conference.

 The building now houses the Belgrade University Rectorate and parts of the Faculty of Philosophy, and stands for the administration and governance building of the University of Belgrade.

-Captain Miša's Mansion was declared Monument of Culture of Exceptional Importance in 1979, and it is protected by Republic of Serbia.
+Captain Miša's Mansion was declared Monument of Culture of Exceptional Importance in 1979 and has since been protected by the Republic of Serbia.